The Dangers of Flea Bites for You and Your Pet

 • Fix any irrigation leaks and leaky faucets.

-• Treat dog houses or dog runs with insecticide for fleas.
+• Treat dog houses and dog runs with insecticide for fleas.

 • Keep weeds, fallen leaves, and garden litter off your property.